Angie Cunningham: Tennis career

 Cunningham retired from tennis in 1996.
 She studied for a business degree at La Trobe University after her tennis career.
 She started to work for the Women's Tennis Association in 2000, and she was based in London.
 Her roles during her ten year career at the WTA included being the Vice President of Player Relations and On-Site Operations.

 Personal life and illness

 Cunningham was the middle of three children born to Bill and Susie Woolcock.
 Her father ran the local real estate company, Woolcock Partners, for 40 years, before it was bought by her elder brother Sam in 2013.
 She had a husband Pat and two daughters.

 She was diagnosed with motor neurone disease (MND) in 2012.
 She died on 4 October 2016 at her home in Melbourne, at the age of 43.
-Her death occurred three and a half years after the death of Australian tennis player Brad Drewett, and a year before the death of another former Australian player Peter Doohan.
-Each man died from motor neurone disease.

 Honours

 She posthumously received the President's Spirit of Tennis Award for her efforts to raise awareness of MND, at the 2016 Newcombe Medal awards ceremony.

 The trophy for the Hobart International is named the Angie Cunningham Trophy in her honour.